Denarta/ModularWebAppBoilerplate/README.md

 Basically, the web app is composed of two nested views (represented as different Handlebars templates), backed by a Javascript module defined using Require.js. jQuery is used as a convenience library, it can be substituted by more mobile-friendly libraries like Zepto.

-The web app is purposegully super-simple, it shows:
+The web app is purposefully super-simple, it shows:

 * a string that can be filled dynamically by the Javascript module
 * a set of links which are dynamically filled by the first Javascript module too